 Again, this is a tough but important question to ask your naturopath, and it is one we will discuss and work out together.
 As a general rule, there will be a minimum of two visits (the Investigation phase) over the first two to three weeks.
 This enables me to understand your issues, gather further data (testing etc.) and establish a treatment plan with you.
 Then it really depends on what that treatment plan involves.
-Sometimes, a monthly appointment is all that is warranted, but often weekly or fortnightly quick check-ins are best so that I can answer your questions, fine-tune your treatment and provide any necessary support to ensure you get optimal results.
+Sometimes, a couple of monthly appointments is all that is warranted, but often weekly or fortnightly quick check-ins are best so that I can answer your questions, fine-tune your treatment and provide any necessary support to ensure you get optimal results.

 How much will health consultations cost?